 Evangelists believe that their potential customers are smart.
 Therefore, they don’t bludgeon them with ads and promotions.
-Instead they provide ways for people to “test drive” their products and then decide for themselves.
+Instead, they provide ways for people to “test drive” their products and then decide for themselves.
 Evangelists believe that their products are good—so good that they’re not afraid of enabling people to try before they buy.

 “Evangelist who cannot give a great demo” is an oxymoron.
 If you can’t give a great demo of your product or service, you cannot be an evangelist for it.
-Demoing should be as second nature, even involuntary, as breathing.
+Demoing should be as second nature, even involuntary, like breathing.
 This is what made Steve Jobs the world’s greatest evangelist for Apple’s products.

 The path to adopting a cause should have a slippery slope, so remove all the barriers.
-Examples: 1) revamping an entire IT infrastructure shouldn’t be necessary to try a new computer; chaining yourself to a tree shouldn’t be necessary to join an environmental group; and 3) speaking a foreign language and owning a special keyboard shouldn’t be necessary to register for a website.
+Examples: 1) revamping an entire IT infrastructure shouldn’t be necessary to try a new computer; chaining yourself to a tree shouldn’t be necessary to join an environmental group; and 2) speaking a foreign language and owning a special keyboard shouldn’t be necessary to register for a website.

 Lying is morally and ethically wrong.
 It also takes more energy because when you lie, it’s necessary to keep track of what you said.
 If you always tell the truth, then there’s nothing to keep track of.
 Evangelists evangelize great stuff, so they don’t have to lie about features and benefits, and evangelists know their stuff, so they never have to lie to cover their ignorance.